 When you have finished selecting all your stops they will show up highlighted on the maps feature or you can select ‘Quick List’ from the dashboard to see them listed by exhibit hall and plan the best route.
 Once you’ve stopped by a booth you can mark it as visited, that way you can make sure you made it everywhere you wanted to go and you wont find yourself walking a mile to visit that one booth you forgot to stop by.

-Finally, check out all of the great interactive events at World of Concrete on the shows website and add the ones you would like to attend to your schedule inside the WOC app.
+Finally, check out all of the great interactive events at World of Concretedswedbyyvzwsuaycvvzybbuc on the shows website and add the ones you would like to attend to your schedule inside the WOC app.
 The outdoor events are fantastic, but I would also highly recommend the Concrete Industry Management (CIM) Silent and Live Auction where you can find a lot of great products, tickets to exclusive events, travel packages, and equipment all up for bid.
 The best part – all the proceeds go to support the CIM program and future leaders of the concrete industry!

 2. Start off on the right foot